matthewearl/tasquakepy/README.md

 e1b21d8273721ab3fcbeadabbebb6dcd5c42e707205cf27d49f1668ef717249f  /dev/shm/quake/id1/pak0.pak
 ```

+The above are sha256 sums, which you might also want to check.
+The input script
-The input script you want to modify should also be in
+you want to modify should also be in `/dev/quake/joequake/tas/`.
-`/dev/quake/joequake/tas/`.

 ## Optimizing a run

-This should (with some luck) reproduce the parameters seen in the video.
+This section should (with some luck) reproduce the parameters seen in the video.

 1. Optionally [configure wandb](https://docs.wandb.ai/ref/cli/wandb-init).

-2. Modify `config.yaml` with whatever settings you want.
+2. Modify `configs/{feasible,finish}.yaml` with whatever settings you want.
+To
+   reproduce the parameters from the video leave it as is, but you might want to
+   change the `num_workers` option to match your CPU.

 3. Find a good initial population for the main solve: